Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 last window, a behavior that is not welcome in every situation.

-For ReSet, the solution was to provide a size-agnostic application that refrains from using popups wherever possible.
+For ReSet, the solution was to provide a nearly size-agnostic application that refrains from using popups wherever possible.
 In order to ensure the application is usable with any size, each functionality of ReSet is put into a dynamically allocated box.
 This allows not only the size agnostic design but also provides a responsive design by changing